phenoscape/charaparser-unsupervised/README.md

 * Read Treatment
     * Sentence segmentation
         * Handle abbreviation.
+    * Get Lead of Sentence
+    In most cases, the lead of a sentence is just the first NUM_LEAD_WORDS words in the sentence, where NUM_LEAD_WORDS has been pre-define as 3.
+However, there are two expections:
+    1) When there is any :;.[(] in the sentence, only the words before any ,:;\.\[(] are counted.
+For example, for the sentence word1 word2 . word3 only word1 word2
+    are kept.
+    2) Whene there is any preposition word in the sentence, only the words before the preposition word and the preposition word are counted.
+For example, for the sentence lepidotrichia of fin webs only the word before the preposition word "of" and the preposition word "of" lepidotrichia of are kept.

 First replace all dot marks after abbreviation by "[DOT]".
 After sentence segmentation, restore them.